 Before the age of 25, he mastered the techniques of the following schools, among others: Sivananda, Iyengar, Kaivalyadama-Lonavala, Bihar, and all the main traditions of Kriya Yoga.
 His in-depth theoretical studies of Hatha Yoga have explored Hatha Yoga Pradipika, Hatha Ratnavali, Garanda Sanhita, Siva Sanhita, Hathayoga Rahasyam, Kurantaka Yoga, Kapala Kurantaka Yoga, and Yoga Rahasya.

-During his studies, Kumar avoided being limited to the methodology of only one school, realizing that each school gives importance to only a few limbs of yoga.
+Dr. Kumar’s first teacher, Satyananda Saraswati, cautioned him to avoid being limited to the methodology of only one school, realizing that each school gives importance to only a few limbs of yoga.
+This is something Dr. Kumar has followed though out his life, allowing him to keep an open mind, and continuously learn and expand his knowledge, embracing all traditions.
 “Most schools teach their own developed methodology or a methodology learned from only one teacher from a single school of practice.
 This makes the teaching very limited in its approach, and lags behind in covering the broader aspect of yoga as a whole,” he says.

-Kumar’s extensive scriptural knowledge includes the texts of the Vedas, Brahma Sutras, Yoga Vasista Sara, Viveka Chudamani, Tripura Yoga Rahasya, the Puranas, the Gita, and scriptures from the six basic schools of Indian philosophy .
+Dr. Kumar’s extensive scriptural knowledge includes the texts of Vedanta, Yoga Vasista Sara, Viveka Chudamani, Tripura Yoga Rahasya, the Puranas, the Gita, and scriptures from the six basic schools of Indian philosophy .

 A Turning Point: Kumar’s Story of Progress